mjansen4857/pathplanner/Writerside/topics/gui-Editing-Paths-and-Autos.md

 Use Default Constraints
 : Ties these constraints to the default constraints in the settings menu.

+Unlimited
+: Use unlimited constraints for this path.
+If unlimited, the robot will move as fast as the torque output will allow.

 ### Ideal Starting State

 The ideal starting state defines the state the robot should be at when starting the path.
 This will be used to